zenaton-samples/pipedrive-slack/README.md

 ### Using Zenaton API

-Tasks and workflows can be dispatched by name from everywhere using the [Zenaton API](https://docs.zenaton.com/client/graphql-api/) or our [Node.js SDK](https://github.com/zenaton/zenaton-node).
+The workflows can be dispatched by name from within your application using the [Zenaton API](https://docs.zenaton.com/client/graphql-api/) or our [Node.js SDK](https://github.com/zenaton/zenaton-node).

 You can test it from your command line interface: